neuronostics/mishka-queue/README.md

 # Requirements

-mishka-queue requires Python 3, at least postgres 9.5 and at least Django 2.1.
+mishka-queue is tested against python 3.9+, at least postgres 9.5 and at least Django 3.2.

 # Installation